Is "The Sims 4" Really Worth Buying?

 In my opinion, the best expansion pack to date has probably been City Living.
 San Myshuno is beautiful, filled with lots to do- from the new singing skill, to playing basketball, or visiting one of the five festivals that run weekly, the build/buy mode objects are wonderful, the CAS objects are really nice and multicultural, and the new careers are a lot of fun too.

-My favourite Game Pack so far (I have yet to play Vampires) has been Dine Out; the restaurant system is really intricate as far as planning goes (you can customize the look of your restaurant, but you can also customize everything on the menu, the dress code for your diners, and the uniforms for your staff) and adds a lot of fun to the game.
+My favourite game pack so far has been Dine Out; the restaurant system is really intricate as far as planning goes (you can customize the look of your restaurant, but you can also customize everything on the menu, the dress code for your diners, and the uniforms for your staff) and adds a lot of fun to the game.

 My favourite stuff packs have been Movie Hangout (you can now watch movies on the TVs or on the new projection screens) and Kids Room Stuff (in addition to adding CAS and B/B objects, the pack adds a functional Puppet Theatre for children to put on puppet shows, and also adds in a collectable card game- Voidcritters (sort of like Pokemon) for your child Sims to collect and battle with one another).